czernous/persian-hugo/exampleSite/content/post/what-is-meant-by-copywriting-the-ins-and-outs.md

 So get experience.
 Here are a few ways to get your foot through the door.

-* **Volunteer to a charity:** Help them out for a few months and then ask for a referral or reference.
+* **Volunteer to a charity:** Help them out for a few months and then ask for a referral or a reference.
-* **Friends and family:** Ask people you know who have a business and if they need help with promoting their business.
+* **Friends and family:** Ask people you know who have a business and if they need help with promoting it.
 Work for free and ask for a testimonial in return.
 * **Guest post:** Find blogs that you find interesting and offer to write for them.
 This will help you get exposure and experience.
 * **Internships:** I find these hard to come by.
 But if you can find one.
-This is a great way to get your foot through the door.
+This is a great way to enter the industry.

 ## **How much should I charge as a copywriter?**